feenkcom/gtoolkit-vm/BUILDING_WINDOWS.md

 ```

 ### Rust
 The client side is written in Rust.
-It can be installed via `rustup`:
+It can be installed via [rustup for Windows](https://win.rustup.rs/x86_64)

+### Git
 ```
-curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+choco install -y git
 ```

 ### CMake